darlenew/images2pdf/README.md

 # images2pdf.py

-Merges a set of images into a single PDF document.
+Merge a set of images into a single PDF document.

 So my sister gave me 48 screencaps from her iPad in PNG format.
 I wanted to view them in the Kindle iPhone app, so I wrote this script to stitch all the PNGs together into a single 48-page PDF document.
 This should actually work with other image formats (assuming they are supported by the PIL/Pillow).